MartaSolomianko/MartaSolomianko/README.md

 ### Hello World, I'm Marta. 👋

+- 🧵 I’m an upholsterer turned software engineer
+- 🌱 I am interested in all things related to art and design
-- 🔨 I’m working on an app that helps you manage your waste
+- 🔨 In my spare time, I'm working on an app that helps you manage your waste
-- 🌱 I'm interested in all things related to art and design
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/marta-solomianko/)